 SSR Description Туре Gas Included or Excluded?
-Quantification Method Justification/Explanation Primary Effe rimary Effect Sources, Sinks, and Reservoirs Standing carbon (c all portior trees) Standing live carbon (carbon in Reservoir / Pool CO 2 Included Baseline : Modeled based on initial field inventory measurements; methodology outlined in Section 9 Increases in standing live carbon stocks are likely to be a large Primary Effect of REDD+ projects.
-For baseline estimation purposes, pre-existing trees and trends in carbon storage in the Project Area must be modeled.
-See Section 9 for more details on baseline modeling. trees) Project : Measured by field measurements and updating forest carbon inventory Sh REDD+-2 he un Shrubs and Reservoir / Pool CO 2 Excluded Baseline : Not included in baseline measurements For crediting purposes shrubs and herbaceous understory carbon is excluded since changes in this reservoir are unlikely to have a significant effect on total quantified GHG reductions or removals.
-Furthermore, it is generally not practical to undertake measurements of shrubs and herbaceous understory accurate enough for crediting purposes. understory carbon Project : Not included in project measurements St REDD+-3 all sta Standing dead carbon (carbon in ad bon in of dead, es) CO 2 Included Baseline : Measured based on initial field inventory measurements REDD+ projects may significantly increase standing dead carbon stocks over time. standing trees) Project : Measured by updating forest carbon inventory REDD+-4 Lying dead wood carbon -ying dead wood arbon CO.
-Excluded Baseline : Not included in baseline measurements For crediting purposes lying dead wood carbon is excluded since changes in this reservoir are unlikely to have a significant effect on total quantified GHG reductions or removals.
-Furthermore, it is generally not practical to undertake measurements of lying dead wood accurate enough for crediting purposes.
-002 EXCIUDED Project : Not included in project measurements
+Quantification Method Justification/Explanation Primary Effec ct Sources, Sinks, a nd Reservoirs REDD+-1 Standing live carbon (carbon in all portions of living trees) Reservoir / Pool CO_2 measurements; methodology outlined in Section 9 Increases in standing live carbon stocks are likely to be a large Primary Effect of REDD+ projects.
+For baseline estimation purposes, pre-existing trees and Project: Measured by trends in carbon storage in the Project Area must be modeled.
+See Section 9 for more details on baseline modeling.
+REDD+-2 Shrubs and herbaceous understory carbon Reservoir / Pool CO 2 Exclude in baseline For crediting purposes shrubs and herbaceous understory carbon is excluded since changes in this reservoir are unlikely to have a significant effect on tota quantified GHG reductions or removals.
+Furthermore, i is generally not practical to undertake measurements of shrubs and herbaceous understory accurate enough for crediting purposes.
+112012 in project REDD+-3 Standing dead carbon (carbon in all portions of dead, Reservoir / Pool CO 2 Included Baseline: Measured based on initial field inventory measurements REDD+ projects may significantly increase standing dead carbon stocks over time. standing trees) Project: Measured by updating forest carbon inventory DEDD: 4 Lying dead wood carbon CO 2 Excluded measurements For crediting purposes lying dead wood carbon is excluded since changes in this reservoir are unlikely to have a significant effect on total quantified GHG REDD+-4 Reservoir / Pool in project.
+Not included reductions or removals.
+Furthermore, it is generally no practical to undertake measurements of lying dead wo accurate enough for crediting purposes.

-Litte REDD+-5 carb dead Litter and duff Reservoir / Pool CO 2 Evoluded Baseline : Not included in baseline measurements Litter and duff carbon is excluded since changes in this reservoir are unlikely to have a significant effect on total quantified GHG reductions or removals.
-Furthermore, it is generally not practical to undertake measurements of litter and duff accurate enough for crediting purposes. dead plant material) Excluded Project : Not included in project measurements Included for emissions and Excluded for crediting Baseline : Not included in baseline measurements Soil carbon is not anticipated to change significantly as a result of most REDD+ project activities.
-Increases in soil carbon are not creditable; however, soil carbon must be REDD+-6 Soil carbon Reservoir / Pool CO 2 Project : Default values provided by Reserve in resource file based on activity included in the GHG Assessment Boundary if the project includes mechanical site preparation for the establishment of forest species or rotation forestry at intervals less than 25 years.
-EDD+-7 Carbon in in-use forest products Reservoir / Pool CO 2 Baseline : Not included in baseline measurements REDD+ project activities may result in increased levels of carbon storage in forest products compared to baseline levels.
-For crediting purposes, in-use forest carbon products is excluded since changes in this REDD+-7 Excluded Project : Not included in project measurements quantified GHG reductions or removals.
-Furthermore, data do not exist to accurately estimate the amount of ir use forest products that remains for the defined period of permanency (100 years).
-REDD+-8 Forest product carbon in landfills oduct I landfills Reservoir / Pool CO 2 Excluded Baseline : Not included in baseline measurements No data has been obtained to suggest wood products remain in long-term storage in landfills in Mexico.
-Project : Not included in project measurements
+REDD+-5 Litter and duff Reservoir / Pool CO 2 Excluded Baseline: Not included in baseline measurements Litter and duff carbon is excluded since changes in this reservoir are unlikely to have a significant effect on total quantified GHG reductions or removals.
+Furthermore, it carbon (carbon in dead plant material) is generally not practical to undertake measurements of litter and duff accurate enough for crediting purposes.
+CO 2 Included for emissions and Excluded for crediting measurements Soil carbon is not anticipated to change significantly as a result of most REDD+ project activities.
+Increases in soil carbon are not creditable; however, soil carbon must be REDD+-6 Soil carbon Reservoir / Pool Project: Default values provided by included in the GHG Assessment Boundary if the project include echanical site preparation for the establishment of forest species or rotation forestry at intervals less than 25 years.
+DEDD.
+7 Carbon in in-use forest products Reservoir / Pool CO 2 Excluded in baseline measurements REDD+ project activities may result in increased levels of carbon storage in forest products compared to baseline levels.
+For crediting purposes, in-use forest carbon products is excluded since changes in this reservoir are unlikely to have a significant effect on tota quantified GHG reductions or removals.
+Furthermore, data do not exist to accurately estimate the amount of use forest products that permanency (100 years) REDD+-7 in project measurements REDD+-8 Forest product carbon in landfills Reservoir / Pool CO 2 Excluded Baseline: Not included in baseline measurements No data has been obtained to suggest wood products remain in long-term storage in landfills in Mexico.